SharePoint/sp-dev-docs/docs/solution-guidance/Autotagging-sample-app-for-SharePoint.md

 	![Screenshot of the AppInv.aspx page, with the App ID and Permission Request XML boxes highlighted](media/d733e2b0-55f3-4aee-872b-49e7e2baf470.png)

-4. In the ECM.AutoTaggingWeb project, in the ReceiverHelper.cs file, in the  **CreateEventReciever** method, update the **ReceiverUrl** property with the URL of your Azure Web Site.
+4. In the ECM.AutoTaggingWeb project, in the ReceiverHelper.cs file, in the  **CreateEventReciever** method, update the **ReceiverUrl** property with the URL of your Azure website.

 	```csharp
 	    public static EventReceiverDefinitionCreationInformation CreateEventReciever(string receiverName, EventReceiverType type)